 The Diabetic Connection

-So how are burning mouth syndrome and diabetes related?
-Diabetics are more susceptible to oral infections such as dry mouth because of certain medications that zap the natural moisture that keeps the mouth clean of bacteria.
+So how are burning mouth syndrome and diabetes-related?
+Diabetics can be more susceptible to oral infections such as dry mouth because of certain medications that zap the natural moisture that keeps the mouth clean of bacteria.
 They may also easily develop vascular changes that affect the small blood vessels in the mouth, lowering the threshold for pain.

 As with any diabetic, maintaining blood sugar levels is key, and can help fight off symptoms or keep it from happening entirely.
 These improvements in glycemic control play a major role in reducing the occurrence of dry mouth and candidiasis, allowing you to focus on your daily routine without these unwanted oral complications.